zephyrtronium/robot/cmd/robot-init/README.md

 The `privs` field of the top level and of each channel object is a list (i.e. JSON array) of these objects:

 - `user`: Username to which the privilege level applies.
-- `priv`: Privilege level, one of "owner", "admin", "bot", "ignore".
+- `priv`: Privilege level, one of "owner", "admin", "bot", "privacy", "ignore".
 (To set a privileged user back to regular, include the `privs` field at the appropriate scope, but leave them out of the list.
 All existing privileges of the same scope are overwritten when any list is provided.)

 Both fields are required.